beam-community/sheriff/README.md

 ## Error Handling

-Sheriff has just three error scenerios we need to address:
+Sheriff has just three error scenarios we need to address:

 + The requested resource is missing
 + The current user is not authenticated
 + The current user is not authorized to perform the requested action

 To handle these cases we'll want to provide an error handler for Sheriff.
-Our handler can be and module that implements `resource_missing/1`, `unauthenticated/1`, and `unauthorized/1`; the `Sheriff.Handler` behaviour is optional.
+Our handler can be a module that implements `resource_missing/1`, `unauthenticated/1`, and `unauthorized/1`; the `Sheriff.Handler` behaviour is optional.

 Sheriff makes no assumptions so we need to tell it which module to use as a handler: